20 Y.O.: Background and development

 "For this record, it's gonna be all dance, though.
 It's gonna be straight 'Control', 'Nasty', hard-ass beats, memorable melodies.
 It's directed to her fans, people who miss dancing, people who miss seeing videos with dancing.
 These [younger artists] are sloppy, they don't take it as serious as she do.
 They don't rehearse for the hours she do.
 It's serious business for her and her family and her brothers.
 It's important for kids to see that and bring that back to life".

 20 Y.O. became Jackson's final album with Virgin Records, and marked the end of a thirteen-year recording history with the label.
 Following the album's release Kwamé Holland, a producer who worked on the original 20 Y.O. concept prior to Dupri's involvement, stated, "the finished project we had before Jermaine took everything over is crazy.
 Ask Jimmy & Terry how they felt when Jermaine came in and changed almost everything."
 In 2005, Jackson initially worked with various producers, including The Neptunes, Dr. Dre, Kwamé, and Polow Da Don, but the concept was changed when Dupri was selected to manage the project after becoming a division president at Virgin Records.
 After the album's release, Dupri was condemned for his production and misguidance of the album, and subsequently was removed from his position at Virgin Records.
+Jackson would later describe the time she released 20 Y.O as "a tough time, a tough period in my life".